SvOlli/wsepd-image/README.md

 | 5in83b | (untested) |                                                      |
 | 7in5   | Author     |                                                      |
 | 7in5b  | (untested) |                                                      |

+### Bi-color Displays ###

+There are displays capable of displaying a second color (red or yellow, depending on the model).
+These are handled differently the it might be expected.
+Images are always converted to a monochrome bitplane.
+It is possible to add a secondary image that will be displayed using the "other color".
+Think of it as a watermark image.

+Also it seems like you can switch to the single bitplane driver to get a faster update.
+Note: this has been only tested on a "2.7b" display using the "2.7" driver.

 ## Supported Platforms ##